The Decision and Appeal

 - Finally, you may petition for review by the federal court.
 If you receive another adverse decision or the Appeals Council decides not to grant your request, you may file a lawsuit in federal court.

 You have a limited time in which to file each appeal.
 An attorney who knows Social Security Disability law can be of great assistance during the appeals process.

 Speak with an Attorney

 Moving through the Social Security Disability application and appeals process can be time consuming and complicated.
-An experienced attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can answer your Social Security Disability benefits questions and help you with the qualification process.
+An experienced attorney from Leland Law in Downey, CA, can answer your Social Security Disability benefits questions and help you with the qualification process.